-Monitoring this policy
+Monitoring this Policy

-This behaviour policy will be reviewed by the Head of School and AGB at least annually, or more frequently, if needed, to address findings from the regular monitoring of the behaviour data.
+This behaviour policy will be reviewed by the Head of School and AGB at least annually, or more frequently, if needed, to address findings from the regular monitoring of the behaviour data (as per section 13.1).
 At each review, the policy will be approved by the Head of School.